 Book Name Publisher Mandu: The Romance of Roopmati and Baz Bahadur Niyogi Books Pvt.
-Ltd. One Day, Life Will Change: A story of love and inspiration to win life when it hits you hard Fingerprint Publishing Hyderabad: Book 2 of The Partition Trilogy Harper Collins India The Immortal King Rao: A Novel Harper Collins India The Adventurous 6 : The Sinister Summer Holiday OM Books International Mandu: The Romance of Roopmati and Baz Bahadur One Day, Life Will Change: A story of love and inspiration to win life when it hits you hard Hyderabad: Book 2 of The Partition Trilogy The Immortal King Rao: A Novel The Adventurous 6 : The Sinister Summer
+Ltd. One Day, Life Will Change: A story of love and inspiration to win life when it hits you hard Fingerprint Publishing Hyderabad: Book 2 of The Partition Trilogy Harper Collins India The Immortal King Rao: A Novel Harper Collins India The Adventurous 6 : The Sinister Summer Holiday OM Books International

-Best Debut Non Fiction [NOMINEES]
+Best Debut Non Fiction [Nominess]